 Reviewed by Lori McAnnally

-LORI MCANNALLY, an avid reader and writer, resides in Roanoke.
+LORI MCANNALLY, a writer and lover of books, resides in Roanoke.

 David Almond’s latest novel is the prequel to his award-winning “Skellig,” published over 10 years ago.
 “Skellig” centers on Michael, a boy struggling with worry as his family deals with a seriously ill newborn.